Semantic Data Representation for Explainable Windows Malware Detection Models: Preliminaries

 which matches individuals that have at least two sections, each of which is simultaneously a data section, has the executable flag set, and its content entropy is a double-precision floating-point number greater than or equal to~4.5.

 In an ontology, complex concept descriptions may be used in axioms to define classes (or less strictly, to provide necessary or sufficient conditions of other classes).
 Such an axiom is called a general concept inclusion (GCI) and has the form $C \sqsubseteq D$, which intuitively means that all instances of a class $C$ are also instances of a class $D$, with both $C$ and $D$ being possibly complex descriptions.
 A collection of GCIs is called a TBox.
-An ontology (knowledge base) is formed by a TBox and an ABox, where the latter contains data, expressed by axioms of the form $C(a)$ and $P(a,b)$, with the meaning that the individual $a$ is in class $C$ and that the property $P$ connects individuals $a,b$.
+An ontology (knowledge base) is formed by a TBox and an ABox, where the latter contains data, expressed by axioms of the form $C(a)$ and $P(a,b)$, with the meaning that the individual $a$ is an instance of the class $C$ and that the property $P$ connects the individuals $a$ and~$b$ (or the individual~$a$ with the value~$b$, in case $P$~is a data property).
+These axioms are, respectively, called class assertions and property assertions.

 DLs provide ontologies with model-theoretic semantics, but we will omit the details (see e.g.\ Baader et al. \cite{dlhb}).
 It suffices to say that the semantics allows us to check if an ontology is consistent, where the complex GCI axioms of the ontology act as constraints.
 For instance, if a certain individual is assigned to both \texttt{PEFile} and \texttt{Section} in the ABox, the ontology will be inconsistent if it contains the respective disjointness constraint (\texttt{PEFile} ${}\sqsubseteq \neg$ \texttt{Section}), as intuitively, a section (a part of a file) is not a file.
 The semantics also enables us to derive implicit knowledge, that is, valid statements which are not directly present in the ontology but are implied: if a statement $\phi$ (either a GCI or an ABox axiom) is valid (also entailed) in an ontology $\mathcal{O}$, this is denoted by $\mathcal{O}\models\phi$.
 For example, if an individual corresponding to some sample file is in the class \texttt{DynamicLinkLibrary}, it is entailed that it is also in all its superclasses, e.g.\ in \texttt{PEFile}.